My sources of information

 • I have written on the things and people that have influenced me elsewhere on these pages;

-• The Drum on ABC TV, well informed discussion on the current hot topics;
+• The Drum on ABC TV, well informed discussion on the current hot topics (no longer available);

 • Radio and TV news and programs, mostly the ABC, almost never the Murdoch Empire;